 We have not updated it.
 We are now a technology company.

-I have met some amazing lawyers, and I have met some lawyers that should not be lawyers.
+I have met some amazing lawyers that are very innovative, and I have met some lawyers that should not be lawyers.

 According to the Ontario Law Society’s website, there are over 52,000 lawyer licensees and 9,000 paralegal licensees in Ontario alone!
-Based on my experience, I would estimate only 20% of lawyers are excellant.
-That means there may be around 10,400 lawyers in Ontario that are excellant.
+Based on my experience, I would estimate only 20% of lawyers are excellent.
+That means there may be around 10,400 lawyers in Ontario that are excellent.